simonmichael/hledger/.github/ISSUE_TEMPLATE/a-bug.md

 Thank you for helping to make hledger better!

-If you're not sure it's a bug, or if some discussion would help, contact us first on chat (quickest) or the mail list: https://hledger.org#help-feedback
+If you're not sure it's a bug, or if some discussion would help, contact us first on chat or the mail list: https://hledger.org#help-feedback

 Things to check before reporting: